thunder-engine/thunder-doc/reference/vector4.rst

 Description
 -----------

-The Vector4 class represents a vector or vertex in 4D space.

 Vectors are one of the main building blocks of 4D representation and drawing.
 They consist of three coordinates, traditionally called x, y, z and w.

 The Vector4 class can also be used to represent vertices in 4D space.
 We therefore do not need to provide a separate vertex class.